 How can I make an appointment with a psychiatric provider?

-If you have a psychiatric clinician at home and you are doing well on your medication, we recommend that you continue seeing that provider.
-If you need to transfer your care here because you need more frequent appointments, please arrange ongoing care with your current provider until you have a first appointment here.
+If you have a psychiatric clinician at home and you are doing well on your current treatment, we recommend that you continue seeing that provider.
+If you need to transfer your care here because you need more frequent consultations, please arrange ongoing care with your current provider until you have a first appointment here.

 What can I expect at an initial consultation appointment?

 The first appointment with a psychiatric clinician lasts 45-60 minutes and focuses on understanding your vision of well-being, the concerns that are interfering with your well-being, the efforts you've made in overcoming those concerns, and your interest in pursuing additional resources, such as medication.
 The psychiatric clinician will ask questions about: